karnkaul/clap/README.md

 [MAIN_OPTS...]
 [COMMAND] [CMD_OPTS...]
 [ARGUMENTS...]
 ```

 All parameters are optional.
-Options are prefixed with `-` (single letter, supports chaining) or `--` (full word), and can take values separated by `=` or space.
+Options are prefixed with `-` (single letter, supports chaining) or `--` (full word), and can take values separated by `=`.
 Arguments are collected verbatim.

 **Expression Schema**